libp2p/specs/multistream-2.0/spec.md

 The `serial-stream` protocol is the simplest possible stream multiplexer.
 Unlike other stream multiplexers, `serial-stream` can only multiplex streams in *serial*.
 That is, it has to close the current stream to open a new one.
-Also unlike most multiplexers, this multiplexer is *unidirectional*.

 The protocol is: